 The River Seine and its quaysides

 Rouen is now focusing its attention on the River Seine, with increasing initiatives to open up the quaysides to the public.
-Parks and gardens have recently been built along the left bank, while on the right bank, bars, restaurants, nightclubs and the Panorama XXL visitor attraction line the quayside.
+Parks and gardens have recently been built along the left bank, while on the right bank, bars, restaurants and nightclubs line the quayside.
 The recent Rouen Armada maritime festival in June 2019 provided an excellent opportunity for visitors to enjoy everything that this newly-developed part of Rouen has to offer.
-The next Armada is programmed in May 2023.
+The next Armada is programmed in June 2023.